SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-accounts.md

    [Ingest Budgets](/docs/manage/ingestion-volume/ingest-budgets/) are only available for Enterprise accounts.
 Ingest budgets control the capacity of daily log ingestion volume sent to Sumo Logic from Collectors.
    :::

-The following table provides a summary list of key features by Sumo Logic Cloud Flex package accounts.
+The following table provides a summary list of key features by package accounts.

 | Feature | Free | Trial | Professional | Enterprise |
 |:-- | :-- | :-- | :-- | :-- |